+Do you have a plan for your IT other than just facilitating your day-to-day operations?
 Many businesses lack a solid, effective IT strategy.
-And without realising it, actually hindering their growth because of it.
+And without realising it, they actually hinder their growth because of it.

-An effective IT strategy is valuable; it aligns your IT and technology capabilities with your business objectives and maximises your return on investment.
+In a world where technology is more important to success than ever before, an effective IT strategy is invaluable, because it aligns your IT and technology capabilities with your business objectives and maximises your return on investment.
 In addition, strategic IT planning ensures a business is accountable and stays on track with its IT and broader business goals.

-You can compile the details in the form of a document or roadmap noting the various things that affect a businesses’ use of IT and technology.
+You can compile the details in the form of a document or roadmap noting the various things that affect a business’s use of IT and technology.

 An IT strategy can help you invest your business resources more effectively and ideally covers all areas of IT management.
-This could include hardware or software management, cost management risk management, human resource management and vendor management.
+This could include hardware or software, cost, risk, human resource, and vendor management.

-Ultimately, an IT strategy aims to guide IT and technology processes, software, hardware or infrastructure decisions.
+Ultimately, an IT strategy in business aims to guide IT and technology processes, software, hardware or infrastructure decisions.

-It’s essentially a roadmap for businesses and helps you understand and get to grips with all areas of IT, which enables them to make smart, informed business decisions to drive growth.
+It’s essentially a roadmap for businesses and helps you understand and get to grips with all IT areas, enabling them to make smart, informed business decisions to drive growth.

 And it should identify and explain three main things:

 In a nutshell, it’s the who, what, where, why and how.
-And you’ll need to identify and answer all of these to create an effective and robust IT strategy.
+And you’ll need to identify and answer all of these to create an effective and robust IT strategy in business.